LeeYumong/ICMP-Packet-Analysis/README.md

 - Establishing a Host-Only network connection between a Kali Linux and an Ubuntu virtual machine.
   - Launch Wireshark on the Ubuntu VM to monitor incoming network traffic.
     - Sent ICMP echo requests from the Kali Machine to the Ubuntu VM's Ip address.
-      - Apply icmp display filter in Wireshark to isolate ICMP packets for analsis.
+      - Apply icmp display filter in Wireshark to isolate ICMP packets for analysis.
         - Examine captured ICMP packets, focusing on types, codes, TTL, and source/destination information.

 **Tools Used**